FoxInFlame/MyAnimeListAdder/README.md

 The MAL API also hepled out a TON in creating this.
 Well, not helped out, but more like, was neccessary.
 Becuase without the API, the extension wouldn't have been able to retreive, add, and delete data from your anime list.

+Another API is used in this Chrome extension.
+Try guessing.
+I doubt that you'll get it right, because it's not at all known.
+It's the matomari API, developed by me myself and I. This API supplied the parts where the official API lacked (detailed information about an anime, etc)

-Not just the MAL API, but a lot of other JS/CSS libraries helped me style it to look like Google's Material Design.
+Not just those two MAL related API, but a lot of other JS/CSS libraries helped me style it to look like Google's Material Design.
 The main CSS library is called MaterializeCSS, however you can configure the extension to use the Material Design Bootstrap Library instead if you want to.

 ## What's new!?